geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 npm i --save amqplib
 ```

-At this point there should be After that we will create a file called `publisher.js` with the following contents:
+At this point, there should be After that we will create a file called `publisher.js` with the following contents:

 ```js
 const amqplib = require('amqplib');